laxeye/YAMB/README.md

 Preprint is available on **bioRxiv**:

-*Korzhenkov, A. (2019).
-YAMB: metagenome binning using nonlinear dimensionality reduction and density-based clustering.
-BioRxiv, 521286.* doi: https://doi.org/10.1101/521286
+Korzhenkov, A. (2019). *YAMB: metagenome binning using nonlinear dimensionality reduction and density-based clustering*.
+BioRxiv, 521286 <https://doi.org/10.1101/521286>

 ## How to participate